ThanakornWeeramanokun/Python101/README.md

 # Python101
-It's code for studying with UncleEngineer in Python 101
+This is code for studying with UncleEngineer in Python 101